-In accordance with Companies Law No. 19.550 (hereinafter referred to as "LGS"), the Company's by-laws and General Resolution No. 622/13 issued by the CNV, 5% of the net profits for the year must be allocated to a legal reserve until such reserve equals 20% of the share capital.
+In accordance with Companies Law No. 19.550 (hereinafter referred to as "LGS"), the Company's by-laws and General Resolutions No. 622/13 and 941/2022 issued by the CNV, 5% of the net profits for the year must be allocated to a legal reserve until such reserve equals 20% of the share capital.
+For the calculation of such 5%, currency translation differences from retained earnings during the year must be considered.
+Besides, the balance of currency translation differences from the capital share must be taken into consideration for the assessment of the 20% of the capital share, and the balance of currency translation differences from the legal reserve must be considered as part of the legal reserve.